 Hernia Surgery is an Effective Treatment for All Types of Hernias

-Now that you know more about the various hernia types, you may be wondering about treatment.
+Now that you know more about the various hernia types, you may wonder about treatment.

 Surgery is the most recommended treatment for hernias that present symptoms and complications.

 There are two types of hernia treatment.
 There is open surgery, where the general surgeon makes an incision and opens the abdominal cavity.

 During open surgery, the abdominal wall is repaired, and sometimes mesh is used to keep the weakened area strengthened and intact.
 Most hernia surgeries prevent future hernias by fortifying the weakened abdominal muscles.